SohamMedley/CodeSync/README.md

 ## 📄 License

-This project is licensed under the MIT License — feel free to fork, modify, and use it.
+This project is not free to use its for my use only!

 ---